paszekdaniel/faq-spryker/README-docs.md

 ## Business facade
 General rules are: <br>
 When it fetches relations(including fetch by id) it counts votes automatically in persistence layer(while mapping from entity to transfer),<br>
-and translates in business layer. <br>
+and translates questions in business layer. <br>
 When relations are NOT provided question won't be translated, and votes count will be null. <br>
 Every saveSth uses propel findOneOrCreate method.
 So from user perspective there is no difference between creating new and updating old one <br>
 Where ever there is searching by active question we filter state by  FaqConfig::STATE_ACTIVE constant. <br>